Ofwat: Price reviews

 Every five years, Ofwat set limits on the prices which water companies in England and Wales can charge to their customers; this process is known as a price review or periodic review.
 Ofwat has carried out six price reviews so far – in 1994 (PR94), 1999 (PR99), 2004 (PR04), 2009 (PR09), 2014 (PR14), 2019 (PR19) and 2024 (PR24).
 PR24 sets price limits for 2025–2030.
 Ofwat sets a so-called "K factor" in companies' licences which determine the average value of price rises above the rate of inflation (RPI) for the next five year asset management plan period.

+Ofwat Innovation Fund

+In 2020, Ofwat launched the Ofwat Innovation Fund, which was designed to foster innovation within the UK water sector.
+The fund initially had £200 million backing, and was extended in 2025 with a further £400 million of funding.
+Since its launch, Ofwat has awarded funding to 93 projects involving 240 partners to expand the water sector’s ability to innovate and meet the evolving needs of customers, society and the environment.

+In 2023 Avtar Jirh, managing director at Enpure, questioned the fund's ability to effectively foster innovation across the water sector.
+In 2025, Chancellor of the Exchequer Rachel Reeves welcomed the fund as a "promising vehicle for promoting economic growth".

+In May 2026, Innovate UK announced that it would be stepping back from the role of the delivery partner for the innovation fund, in order to allow the organisation to better align with the UK Government’s new industrial strategy.